 We would like to call attention to the statement on racial injustice by Dr. John Silvanus Wilson, Senior Adviser and Strategist to the President, Office for Diversity Inclusion and Belonging at Harvard.
 We shared below the resources compiled by the Office of Diversity, Inclusion, and Belonging, which include resources for learning about systemic racism and healing from race-related trauma.

-We also invite you to review the OCS Resources for Diverse Populations to get an idea of some of the resources and programs designed to recruit and support diverse talent in the workplace.
+We also invite you to review the OCS Resources for Diverse Populations below to get an idea of some of the resources and programs designed to recruit and support diverse talent in the workplace.
 We will be enhancing our Resources for Diverse Populations and invite our students and colleagues to partner with us on programming dedicated to discussing diversity and inclusion and supporting diverse talent in the workplace.
 We especially recognize the need for specific programming for our Black students and look forward to growing our collaborations with Black Harvard alumni and student organizations.